9.1 Placement and Review of Positions

 9.6.4 Merit Audit Committee

-The Merit Audit Committee (MAC), chaired by the Associate Vice-President, Human Resources, has the authority to perform a systematic assessment of the effectiveness of any College/Unit merit process.
-The MAC makes recommendations, which will be forwarded to both the ASPA Executive and Human Resources for consideration.
+The Merit Audit Committee (MAC), chaired by the Associate Vice-President, People and Resources, has the authority to perform a systematic assessment of the effectiveness of any College/Unit merit process.
+The MAC makes recommendations, which will be forwarded to both the ASPA Executive and People and Resources for consideration.

-Membership shall consist of four (4) representatives appointed by the Association and four (4) representatives appointed by the University one of whom is the Associate Vice-President, Human Resources.
+Membership shall consist of four (4) representatives appointed by the Association and four (4) representatives appointed by the University one of whom is the Associate Vice-President, People and Resources.

 If a member or manager is dissatisfied with the outcome of the merit process, either party may request a systematic review be conducted by the Merit Audit Committee.
-Requests must be forwarded to Human Resources by 15 October.
+Requests must be forwarded to People and Resources by October 15.

 9.6.5 Merit Utilization Statement

 Annually, the University shall provide ASPA a report listing the allocation of merit awards that occurred in the previous fiscal year.

 9.7 Other Assignments

 9.7.1 Additional Assignments